Windsor.ai Connectors API Documentation

 Some connectors support additional configuration options.

-These options allow you to customise how data is pulled — such as selecting accounts, toggling breakdowns, choosing report types, or enabling advanced filtering.
+These options allow you to customize how data is pulled — such as selecting accounts, toggling breakdowns, choosing report types, or enabling advanced filtering.

 This endpoint returns all available options for a specific connector.